Andreas Deuchert

 Andreas Deuchert portrait

-I am currently an independent research fellow and lecturer at the Institute of Mathematics of the University of Zurich financed by an Ambizione Fellowship of the Swiss National Science Foundation.
+I am an independent research fellow and lecturer at the Institute of Mathematics of the University of Zurich financed by an Ambizione Grant of the Swiss National Science Foundation.
+In August 2024 I will start as Assistant Professor in Mathematical Physics at Virginia Tech, Blacksburg, USA.
 My main research interests are mathematical quantum mechanics and quantum statistical mechanics.
-More specifically I am applying techniques from Analysis, Functional Analysis and Probability to problems coming from condensed matter and cold atom physics.
-Currently I am mostly interested in the mathematics of Bose gases at positive temperature.
-Two other important themes of my work are mathematical aspects of the BCS theory of superconductivity and the physics of the angulon quasi-particle.
+In my work I develop analytic, functional analytic and probabilistic methods with a strong focus on variational techniques to study mathematical problems originating from solid state physics.
+Currently, I am mostly interested in developing new mathematical tools to study Bose gases at positive temperature.
+Another important theme of my work are mathematical aspects of the BCS theory of superconductivity (formulated as a non-commutative variational problem).
+I have also been interested in the physics of the angulon quasi-particle.
 For more information see my CV.

 Master thesis